NASA-AMMOS/3DTilesRendererJS/README.md

 constructor( url : String )
 ```

-Takes the url of the `tileset.json` for the tileset to be rendered.
+Takes the url of the `tileset.json` for the tile set to be rendered.

 ### .update